 Enrollment forms for Lifelong Learning may be found in the course schedule or sent to students upon request.
 Registration can be conducted in person, by phone, fax or mail.
 Payment is required at the time of registration.
 Note: Lifelong Learning offers a payment plan for workforce development courses/groups of courses (\$199 + fee total).
-Currently, the division also offers limited scholarships for healthcare courses (Department of Labor Matrix Grant) and GED (Texas Education Agency Drop Out Recovery Grant).
+Currently, the division offers limited scholarships for courses pertaining to GED (Texas Education Agency Drop Out Recovery Grant).